sanket-ghodake/Salesforce/Triggers/Important Trigger Concepts.md

 ## If you update or delete a record in its before trigger, or delete a record in its after trigger, you will receive a runtime  error.
-This includes both direct and indirect operations.
+This includes both direct and indirect operations. [:link:](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_triggers.htm#:~:text=Additionally%2C%20if%20you%20update%20or%20delete%20a,and%20you%20will%20receive%20a%20runtime%20error.)

+## We can modify records by which trigger occurs in it's before events but not in after events.
+(No need of DML statements for this records as they implicitely saved in trigger flow).
+We can't modify other records (Other than records which fires the trigger) in before events using DML statements (Only way to update other records).
+But we can modify other records in after events.
+*Note -This statement is specific to same event and same operation in trigger.
+DML statement is performed inside same event.
+Events and operation to be performed are same here, example - updating record in update event, deleteing record in delete event, inseting record in isert event*

 - Record names used here are - `Sanket number` format